Privacy notice - Feed registrations and approvals lists

-The personal information we hold on you consists of the name and address of your business.
-The Food Standards Agency obtains this information from your local authority.
-We need to collect this information for the purposes of fulfilling our statutory obligations, under Article 31 of Regulation (EC) No 882/2004 on official controls and Articles 19(1) and 19(2) of Regulation (EC) No 183/2005 laying down requirements for feed hygiene, to make details of feed businesses available to persons enquiring about the registration and/or approval status of feed business operators.
-The details of approved feed business establishments are published on the FSA website.
-The list of registered feed business establishments is held centrally by the FSA but not published.
+The Food Standards Agency obtains this data from your local authority.
+We need to collect this data for the purposes of fulfilling our statutory obligations, under Article 31 of Regulation (EC) No 882/2004 on official controls and Articles 19(1) and 19(2) of Regulation (EC) No 183/2005 and as retained in UK legislation, laying down requirements for feed hygiene, to make details of feed businesses available to persons enquiring about the registration and/or approval status of feed business operators.
+We will not collect any personal data which we do not need.

 No third parties have access to your personal data unless the law allows them to do so.

 For more general information on How and where we store your data and who we may share it with see our Personal Information Charter.

 For more information on international transfers, please see the International transfers section in our Personal Information Charter.